 Graham’s Port Tastings

-At Graham’s, we tasted 13 different ports, with at least one example of each of the different types of ports, and even a couple of old, rare wines.
+Our heads were spinning from all of our newly found knowledge, but now it was time to taste.
+We tasted 13 different ports at Graham’s: at least one example of each of the different types of Ports, and even a couple of old, rare wines.

-- Single Vintage Rubies from three vintages that allowed us to compare three very different vintages—a relatively young 2007 and a slightly older 2000 (among the best vintages in three decades) plus a much older 1883.
-While we enjoyed all three, we particularly enjoy the smooth mellowness of the 1883 and the incredible potential of the 2007.
+- Single Vintage Rubies.
+We tasted from three very different vintages—a relatively young 2007 and a slightly older 2000 (among the best vintages in three decades) plus a much older 1883.
+While we enjoyed all three, we particularly enjoyed the smooth mellowness of the 1883 and the incredible potential of the 2007.

 - Quinta dos Malvedos 2001, a single Quinta Vintage from Graham’s premier vineyard

-We also tasted and got to compare five very different tawnies:
+We also tasted and compared five very different Tawnies:

-- 1972 Single Harvest Tawny, a wine of there are only 30 casks left, with one barrel (375 bottles) being released each year.
-This is a very, very smooth, dark-colored wine with very concentrated sugar.
+- 1972 Single Harvest Tawny was a very, very smooth, dark-colored wine with very concentrated sugar.
+Only 30 casks of this Tawny are left, with one barrel (375 bottles) being released each year.

-Tawnies, as discussed, can be drunken immediately after they are bottled, or several years later, since they do not age in the bottle.
-Different age tawnies, however, tend to work best with different pairings.
-Young tawnies (especially a 10 Year), for example, generally go well with nutty desserts (think, for example, an almond tarte) and 20 Year with aged cheeses (such as a robust cheddar).
-Older tawnies, meanwhile, especially 40 Year and older Single Harvests, by contrast, can probably be best appreciated alone or, for those who prefer, with a nice cigar.
+You can drink Tawnies immediately after they are bottled, or several years later, since they do not age in the bottle.
+Different-age Tawnies, however, tend to work best with different pairings.
+Young Tawnies (especially a 10 Year) generally go well with nutty desserts (think, for example, an almond tarte) and 20 Year Tawnies go best with aged cheeses (such as a robust cheddar).
+Older tawnies, meanwhile, especially 40 Year and older Single Harvests, can probably be best appreciated alone or, for those who prefer, with a nice cigar.

 Other Vila Nova de Gaia Port Tastings

-Quinta do Noval, a small, boutique producer, where we tried three tawnys in a very, very overpriced tasting (19.50E).
-The 10 Year (relatively fruity and smooth), followed by the Colheita vineyard 2000 (still pretty harsh) and then the 20 Year (smoother, but not particularly well integrated).
-Since Joyce is not a big Tawny fan, she decided to try one of the vineyard’s still red wines, a 2012 Cedro do Noval Tinta.
-The wine was not particularly memorable.
-Worse still, the 2.50 E glass (sold on the menu as a glass—not a tasting), was served in a port glass and included less wine than any of the three also small port tastings!
-This turned out to be one of the most memorable of all our tastings, but for exactly the wrong reasons.
+Since Joyce is not a big Tawny fan, she decided to try one of the vineyard’s still red wines.
+The 2012 Cedro do Noval Tinta was not particularly memorable.
+Worse still, the 2.50 Euro glass (sold on the menu as a glass—not a tasting), was served in a port glass and included less wine than any of the three also small port tastings!
+This turned out to be one of the most memorable of all our tastings, but for exactly the wrong reasons